-The daily commute (of 15 km) was too strenous for my father and we moved back to the town to a large appartment at Wattenwilweg 21 in the Obstberg area of Berne, where I started school in the Schosshalde building.
+The daily commute (of 15 km) was too strenuous for my father and we moved back to the town to a large apartment at Wattenwilweg 21 in the Obstberg area of Berne, where I started school in the Schosshalde building.

-My father took on a new job in insurance in Zurich - a ¨far away¨ (120 km) town which I probably had never visited before.
-My parents found a nice appartment at Feldblumenweg 125 where we had access to a playground.
+My father took on a new job in insurance in Zurich - a "far away" (120 km) town which I probably had never visited before.
+My parents found a nice apartment at Feldblumenweg 125 where we had access to a playground.
 My brother and I went to the Schulhaus Untermoos.

 I am professor emeritus of the TU Wien, interested in ontology for actions in space.